Decoy (1934 film)

 Decoy (Lockvogel) is a 1934 German adventure film directed by Hans Steinhoff and starring Jakob Tiedtke, Viktor de Kowa, and Jessie Vihrog.
 A separate French-language version, The Decoy, was released the following year with a largely different cast.

-The film's sets were designed by the art director Artur Günther and Fritz Maurischat.
 It was shot at the Babelsberg Studios and on location in Hamburg, Turkey and the North Sea.
+The film's sets were designed by the art directors Artur Günther and Fritz Maurischat.

 Synopsis

-A young man is commissioned by his jeweler father to take a valuable necklace from Istanbul to Marseille.
+A young man is asked by his jeweler father to take a valuable necklace from Istanbul to Marseille.
 While on the sea voyage he is targeted by a gang of thieves, using a beautiful woman as a decoy.
 He is eventually assisted by another woman who is secretly in love with him.